runter-vom-mattenwagen/proxmox-packer/Readme.md

 ## Next steps

 - create a VM from the template by using Terraform or the builtin functionality of Proxmox
-- use the login you've set in ks.cfg to enter the new VM
+- use the login you've set in ks.cfg resp. user-data to enter the new VM

 ## Resources